Chinese people in the New York metropolitan area: Languages

-Unique demographics of New York City Chinese enclaves
+Demographics of New York City Chinese enclaves

-In Queens, the Chinatowns are very diverse, composed of different Chinese regional groups mainly speaking Mandarin, and who are more often middle- or upper-middle class.
-As a result, the Mandarin dialect is primarily concentrated in Queens.
-Flushing's Chinatown is the largest Chinese cultural center of New York City, and the most diverse, with populations from various regions of China and Taiwan.
-Since the 2000s and 2010s, Northeastern Chinese immigrant population has grown in Flushing.
+In Queens, the Chinese communities consist of immigrants from various regions of China, who primarily speak Mandarin.
+Flushing's Chinatown, one of the largest Chinese communities in New York City, includes residents from various regions of China and Taiwan; the population of immigrants from Northeast China has grown in Flushing since the 2000s.

-However, since Manhattan's Chinatown and Brooklyn's Chinese enclaves still hold large Cantonese-speaking populations, who were the earlier Chinese immigrants to arrive into New York City and with the popularity of Hong Kong Cantonese cuisine and entertainment being widely available, the Cantonese dialect and culture still hold a large influence, and Cantonese is still a dialect in those enclaves.
+Manhattan's Chinatown and several Brooklyn enclaves retain significant Cantonese-speaking populations, reflecting earlier waves of immigration to New York City.
+The prevalence of Hong Kong–influenced cuisine and media has helped preserve the Cantonese language and culture in these areas.

-Even though there are very large Fuzhou populations in Manhattan's Chinatown and Brooklyn's Chinese enclaves, many of whom speak Mandarin as well, Mandarin serves as only one of the dialects used in those enclaves in addition to Cantonese, rather than being the dominant one.
-In contrast, Mandarin serves as the predominant dialect in Queens, alongside various Chinese regional languages in Queens.
+Although Manhattan's Chinatown and Brooklyn's Chinese enclaves have substantial Fuzhou-speaking populations, Mandarin functions as one of several commonly used languages alongside Cantonese, rather than as the sole dominant language.
+Conversely, Mandarin serves as the predominant language, alongside various Chinese regional languages in Queens.

-In Brooklyn, Fuzhou speakers predominate in the large Chinatown in Sunset Park, while the several smaller emerging Chinatowns in various sections of Bensonhurst and in a section of Sheepshead Bay contain primarily Cantonese speakers, unlike in Manhattan's Chinatown, where the Cantonese enclave and Fuzhou enclave are directly adjacent to each other.
-Therefore, usage of Mandarin and Cantonese dialects significantly varies between the different Chinatowns of Sunset Park, Bensonhurst and Sheepshead Bay.
-Cantonese is the main variety of Chinese spoken in Bensonhurst's and Sheepshead Bay's Chinatowns, since they are mostly Cantonese-populated; Mandarin is another, but less dominant variety.
-Since Sunset Park's Chinatown is now mostly Fuzhou populated, Mandarin is more dominant there.
-In Manhattan's Chinatown, Cantonese is dominant in the western portion and Fuzhounese in the eastern portion.
+In Brooklyn, Fuzhou speakers predominate in the large Chinatown in Sunset Park, while the several smaller emerging Chinatowns in various sections of Bensonhurst and in a section of Sheepshead Bay primarily contain Cantonese speakers, unlike in Manhattan's Chinatown, where the Cantonese enclave and Fuzhou enclave are directly adjacent to each other.
+The relative use of Mandarin and Cantonese varies among the different Chinatown neighborhoods.
+In Bensonhurst and Sheepshead Bay, Cantonese is the predominant variety of Chinese spoken, with Mandarin used to a lesser extent.
+In contrast, Sunset Park's Chinatown has a larger Fuzhou-speaking population, where Mandarin is more widely used.
+In Manhattan's Chinatown, Cantonese is more prevalent in the western section, while Fuzhounese is more common in the eastern section.
 Cantonese and Mandarin are equally spoken there due to the high number of mainland Chinese visitors and Cantonese residents from other neighborhoods.

-The Cantonese and Fuzhou populations are often more working class.
-However, because of the gentrification in Manhattan's Chinatown, Sunset Park in Brooklyn is increasingly becoming the main target for newly arrived Fuzhou immigrants while Bensonhurst and Sheepshead Bay in Brooklyn are increasingly becoming the main targets for the newly arrived Cantonese immigrants.
-This shift has now resulted in Brooklyn's Chinatowns rapidly replacing Manhattan's Chinatown as the largest primary gathering cultural centers for the Cantonese and Fuzhou populations of New York City.
+The Cantonese- and Fuzhou-speaking communities have historically included a higher proportion of working-class residents.
+Due in part to gentrification in Manhattan's Chinatown, Sunset Park has become a major destination for newly arrived Fuzhou immigrants, while Bensonhurst and Sheepshead Bay have seen increases in Cantonese-speaking arrivals.
+As a result, Brooklyn's Chinese communities have grown in size and prominence relative to Manhattan's Chinatown.